-In the speed age and era of personalization, monolithic apps are gradually losing their advantage.
+In the speed age and era of personalisation, monolithic apps are gradually losing their advantage.
 Welcome micro-apps—lean, modular applications built to do one thing perfectly with minimal resistance.
 As agility, scalability, and user-first experiences take center stage in more businesses, micro-apps are fast emerging as the future of digital platforms.

 What Are Micro-Apps?